rayct/zet/docs/1055/README.md

 # **Smoke and Mirrors**
 ## Part of my Behavioural Sciences Study for AI/ML - 2023/24

-## My Personal Experience of Psychlogical Bullying.
+## A Personal Experience of Psychlogical Bullying.

 ### Epilouge